Everything You Need To Know About Dental Crowns

 The Initial Appointment

 Once the shape is ideal, the next step is to take an impression of the tooth—this is what allows for a perfect crown fit.
 The tooth is washed and dried; afterwards, a retraction cord is tucked around the tooth to push the gums back.
 That way the impression material will provide an accurate representation of the tooth.
-Next, the impression material is placed over the tooth, and the impression tray is pushed down over the tooth (as well as the adjacent teeth) until it melds into one unit.
+Next, the impression material is prepared, and the impression tray is pushed down over the tooth (as well as the adjacent teeth) until it melds into one unit.

 Upon removal, the impression has solidified, offering a copy of the tooth that requires the crown.
 A “bite impression” is also taken to ensure that the patient’s teeth come together properly for optimal biting and chewing.
 Modern advancements allow for optical impressions, which some dentists now prefer.
 This allows the dentist to send a digital impression to the lab instead of a physical one.